A Night in Heaven

-A Night in Heaven is a 1983 American romantic drama film directed by John G. Avildsen, starring Christopher Atkins as a college student and Lesley Ann Warren as his professor.
+A Night in Heaven is a 1983 American romantic drama film directed by John G. Avildsen, starring Christopher Atkins as college student Rick Monroe and Lesley Ann Warren his professor Faye Hanlon.
 The film's screenplay was written by Joan Tewkesbury.
 Film critics widely panned the film, but the film itself became better known for Bryan Adams' chart-topping single "Heaven".